REDMED-X/OperatorsKit/KIT/EnumShares/README.md

-# FindWebClient
+# EnumShares
-Find hosts with the WebClient service running using a list with predefined hostnames or IP addresses.
+List remote shares and there access level using a list with predefined hostnames or IP addresses.
 The list is loaded from your own attacker system.

 >A valid list with hostnames is considered newline separated and ends with a newline.
 Furthermore, the following hostname notations are correct: `database`, `database.example.local`, `10.100.10.1`.

 ## Arguments
 * `<path to file>`: the path on your own attacker system to the file containing the list with predefined hostnames.
-* `debug`: optional argument to include hostnames in the output that couldn't be reached or on which the WebClient was not running.

 ## Usage
-* `findwebclient <path to hostname file> [opt:debug]`
+* `enumshares <path to hostname file> `

 ## Examples
-* `findwebclient C:\Users\RTO\Documents\hostnames.txt`
+* `enumshares C:\Users\RTO\Documents\hostnames.txt`
-* `findwebclient C:\\Users\RTO\Documents\hostnames.txt debug`

 ## Compile